nus-cs2103-AY2122S1/tp/docs/UserGuide.md

   {:toc}

 # 1. Introduction
 Thank you for downloading **TutorAid**!
-TutorAid is a desktop app **for private tutors to track their students' contacts**.
+TutorAid is a desktop app **for private tutors to keep track of the details of their students and lessons**.

-The main features of TutorAid include:
+Some main ways in which TutorAid can help you with your tutoring responsibilities include:
-1. Storing contacts of students and their parents
+1. Storing contacts of your students and their parents
-2. Storing and managing lesson details
+2. Storing and managing your lesson details
-3. Tracking students' progress
+3. Tracking your students' progress
-4. Tracking students' payment status

-With TutorAid, you have a one-stop solution for keeping track of your students' contacts and staying up-to-date on their progress.
-TutorAid is optimised for use via a **Command Line Interface** (CLI) while retaining the benefits of a visually-appealing Graphical User Interface (GUI).
-If you can type fast, TutorAid can help you to manage your tutoring tasks more efficiently than traditional GUI apps.
+TutorAid is a unique app that is optimised for use via a **Command Line Interface** (CLI) while retaining the benefits of a visually-appealing Graphical User Interface (GUI).
+If you can type fast, TutorAid can help you to manage your tutoring tasks more efficiently than traditional GUI apps!

 We hope that TutorAid will be helpful in adding more organisation to your tutoring career.

-To get TutorAid up and running, check out the [Quick Start](#3-quick-start) section.<hr>
+Just downloaded TutorAid?
+Check out the [Quick Start](#3-quick-start) section to see how you can get the app up and running! <hr>

 # 2. About
 This section contains information and terms that may help you to understand the user guide.